Welcome to the University of Oklahoma College of Pharmacy

-The University of Oklahoma is a comprehensive university with the mission of providing contemporary education, research, and service.
+The University of Oklahoma is a comprehensive university with the mission of providing contemporary education, research and service.
 The College of Pharmacy is one of the academic units responsible for this mission.

-Pharmacy was the first professional program at The University of Oklahoma and, since 1896, the College of Pharmacy has had more than 5300 graduates.
+Pharmacy was the first professional program at The University of Oklahoma, and, since 1896, the College of Pharmacy has had more than 5,300 graduates.
 The College offers the Doctor of Pharmacy professional degree program and graduate programs in the Pharmaceutical Sciences leading to the Master of Science and Doctor of Philosophy degrees.

 The University of Oklahoma College of Pharmacy is committed to the education of professional and graduate students who, upon graduation, can meet the public need for safe and effective pharmaceutical care.
-Students and faculty generate and disseminate knowledge contributing to the education and continual professional growth of pharmacists, educators, scientists, and other healthcare professionals.
+Students and faculty generate and disseminate knowledge contributing to the education and continual professional growth of pharmacists, educators, scientists and other health care professionals.
 The characteristics of quality instruction, basic and applied research, community and professional service, and extensive instruction in all types of pharmacy practice settings contribute to making the College of Pharmacy programs rewarding and satisfying experiences.

 The college is committed to contributing to society through state-of-the-art education and research as well as modern, innovative pharmacy practices and services.

 The college maintains affiliation agreements with the hospitals in the Oklahoma Health Center as well as with many other community pharmacies, hospitals, and specialized health organizations in the state of Oklahoma and Oklahoma City and Tulsa metropolitan areas.
 These educational partners provide a variety of outstanding pharmacy practice sites and experienced practitioners who serve as adjunct faculty members in the College.

-The locations of the College of Pharmacy receive individual attention and personal development under the direct instruction of an exceptional and dedicated faculty.
-Students have a number of opportunities to learn in a variety of pharmacy practice settings, interact with other health professionals, and enjoy the cultural programs available in state of Oklahoma and Oklahoma City and Tulsa.
+Students at the College of Pharmacy receive individual attention and personal development under the direct instruction of an exceptional and dedicated faculty.
+Students have a number of opportunities to learn in a variety of pharmacy practice settings, interact with other health professionals, and enjoy the cultural programs available in Oklahoma City as well as across the state.